The aerial yoga community has absolutely exploded in just the last few years.

 It’s become incredibly popular to hang your aerial hammock up in a tree outside; enjoying everything that Mother Nature has to offer while you go through your aerial routine.
 Some people, however, either don’t have a large enough tree on their property to pull off this kind of installation – or won’t be able to get up into the tree to secure their hammock in the first place.

 A lot of the top-tier solutions are going to come with a number of different install options, including posts that you can sink into your to support your aerial hammock without needing any other structures or trees around to handle the heavy lifting for you.
-You’ll want to make sure that your hammock is going to include these kinds of supports if you are looking for an outdoor installation, and you also need to make sure that you follow the installation instructions to the letter before you jump right in to buy your kit.
+You’ll want to make sure that your hammock is going to include these kinds of supports if you are looking for outdoor installation, and you also need to make sure that you follow the installation instructions to the letter before you jump right in to buy your kit.

 Indoor aerial hammocks exist as well, allowing you to either attach your hammock to a doorframe on a semi-permanent basis or secure the hammock to your ceilings with more permanent hardware.
-Most of the permanent hardware options include capabilities that let you quickly detach your hammock for easy storage, something that will be important if you aren’t interested in having your hammock set up and sitting in a space even while you aren’t using it.
+Most of the permanent hardware options include capabilities that let you quickly detach your hammock for easy storage, something that will be important if you aren’t interested in having your hammock set up and sitting in space even while you aren’t using it.
 There is also the option of an aerial yoga stand

 Indoor/outdoor anti-gravity yoga hammocks are becoming more popular as well.
 These options almost always include a sling style that can be mounted with a variety of different hardware applications (sometimes included as part of a package, but not always).
 This gives you the most utility of all the options available, letting you bounce from the indoors to the outdoors and then back again depending upon what you are in the mood for most.
 We hope that this helps you to make a more informed decision when choosing the best aerial yoga hammock for yourself